-Patricia Canelas is a Departmental Lecturer in Sustainable Urban Development at the University of Oxford, and a Fellow of Kellogg College.
-Previously she has held academic positions at the University College London and University of Reading in the UK, and at Escola Superior de Actividades Imobiliárias and Universidade Católica in Portugal.
-Patricia is an architect and planner with a PhD in Planning from the Bartlett, UCL, UK, an M.Arch from the University of California, Berkeley, US, a postgraduate degree in Sustainable Urban Development from Universidade Católica and a degree in Architecture from Universidade Lusíada, Portugal.
-She has worked as an architect and urban planner and continues to work in urban public policy and policy analysis at local and national levels in the UK and Portugal.
+Patricia Canelas is Course co-Director and a Lecturer for the Master's in Sustainable Urban Development at the University of Oxford, and a Fellow of Kellogg College.
+Previously Patricia has held academic positions at the University College London and University of Reading in the UK, and at Escola Superior de Actividades Imobiliárias and Universidade Católica in Portugal.
+Prior to her academic roles, Patricia worked as an architect and urban planner and continues to work in policy making and analysis at local and national levels in Portugal and the UK.

 Research and teaching

 Canelas, P. & Raco, M. 2021.
 The Work that Place Does: The London Landed Estates and a Curatorial Approach to Estate Management.
-European Urban and Regional Studies.
+European Urban and Regional Studies, 28 (3): 263–281.